What is corporate governance?+

 What services does Bridgehouse Company Secretaries offer?+

 Bridgehouse Company Secretaries provides both high level strategic support and hands-on help for its clients.
 As well as providing impartial advice and guidance to company directors on issues such as compliance with legal obligations and avoiding conflicts of interest, we also perform various tasks for clients that relieve the burden on the board.
-These include:

 - Corporate governance services